-What is unschooling?
 If you are interested in homeschooling or new to homeschooling, you probably hear the word unschooling from time to time and you may be wondering what exactly is unschooling?

-You may be wondering about unschooling as part of homeschooling, what that unschool lifestyle is all about, or even if it’s an option for your family, or even is unschooled legal.
+Or, you may be wondering all of the above like: what is unschooling homeschooling, what that unschool lifestyle is all about, if it’s an option for your family, or even is unschooled legal.

 What is unschooling?

 Unschooling is a learning method, homeschool style, or philosophy–based on the theories and teachings of John Holt–that allows children freedom in learning from doing and experiencing away from curriculum or a strict school schedule.
 Natural learning, experience-based learning, or independent learning are synonyms for this style.
 Some see unschooling as a method of homeschooling, while others see it as a completely separate style of learning.
 There is no unschooling curriculum because it’s a style of learning.
 When discussing unschooling vs homeschooling, unschooling is often seen as a method or style under the bigger homeschooling umbrella.
 Unschooling is often wrongly assumed to be un-parenting.

 A large component of unschooling is grounded in doing real things, not because we hope they will be good for us, but because they are intrinsically fascinating.

 There is an energy that comes from this that you can’t buy with a curriculum.

 Children do real things all day long, and in a trusting and supportive home environment, ‘doing real things’ invariably brings about healthy mental development and valuable knowledge.